carlosm2/posts-jekyll/2025-07-22-pirogue-in-rock64_EN.md

 {% endhighlight %}

-pero esta SBC no tiene tarjeta WiFi integrada, la cual es necesaria para poder funcionar en modo AP con PiRogue, usé esta USB wifi externa:
+However, this SBC does not have a built-in WiFi card, which is required to operate in AP mode with PiRogue.
+Therefore, I used an external USB WiFi adapter:

 {% highlight python %}
 cacu@rock64:/home/cacu# lsusb